matban666/restful-booker-playwright/README.md

 room-booking.sec.ts - This creates rooms from rooms.json.
 Makes bookings from bookings.json - some bad bookings are checked to.
 Sucessful bookings are checked in the admin report, rooms, and messages pages.
 The messages, bookings and rooms are deleted afterwards.

+## Restful Booker Bugs

+An example of bugs observed in the Restful Booker Platform can be found in restful-booker-platform-bugs.yaml.
+Areas not addressed or addressed fully include securty, accessibility and detail on performance.

 ## Todo
 Admin credentials to be stored in a secure location